QFWF, February 2018, updated February 2020 and March 2022,

 Losar starts on the first day of the first month according to the Tibetan calendar, which is based on the lunar calendar.

 Quite often, Losar and Chinese New Year begin on the same date, but this is not always so, and the differences can be as small as one day or as great as an entire lunar month.
 In 2018 Losar began on Friday the sixteenth of February.
-2018 is called The Year of the Male Earth Dog.
+2018 is called The Year of the Male Earth Dog and March 2022 the Year of the Water Tiger.

 “To mark Losar, a three-day festival is celebrated by Tibetans worldwide with prayers, hanging prayer flags, ceremonies, folk dances, passing fire torches among gatherings, and friends and family reunions.